USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      contain the Original Designated Facility Site ID.
    - New Manifest shipping rejected waste to another Designated Facility: Designated Facility EPA SiteID shall be provided.
-3. If one of the following Ids: Emanifest.designatedFacility.epaSiteId and Emanifest.generator.epaSiteId and Emanifest.rejectionInfo.alternateDesignatedFacility.siteId is not provided then the service will return an authorization error.
+3. If one of the following IDs: Emanifest.designatedFacility.epaSiteID and Emanifest.generator.epaSiteId and Emanifest.rejectionInfo.alternateDesignatedFacility.siteId is not provided then the service will return an authorization error.
 4. If the provided EPA SiteIDis not registered, then the service will return an authorization error.